Ride2Rail/incentive-provider/README.md

  * Debug mode: on
  * Running on http://127.0.0.1:5003/ (Press CTRL+C to quit)
 ```
+The incentive provider was configured to run by default on the port _5003_.

+## Docker environment

 ## Requesting Data provider service
 Example of the curl command to receive a JSON file with information about the incentives associate with the travel offers included in the request which is identified by  < request_id >: